aditipandey2/track-my-money/README.md

 Version Control: Git, GitHub

 Thank you for using the Expense Tracker App!
-We hope it helps you manage your finances effectively.
+I hope it helps you manage your finances effectively.
 Happy tracking!